mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 [You can find the whole source code for this example here](https://github.com/mauricio/netty-long-polling-example).

 While messaging solutions are abound, both over HTTP like web sockets and [server sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) and using other protocols, sometimes you're stuck with an HTTP client that can't really do any of this funky stuff.
-Firewals, proxies and many other hurdles along the way between clients and servers will force you to stick with the basic HTTP response cycle, but you still need to provide a way for clients to listen to events, this is where long polling comes into play.
+Firewalls, proxies and many other hurdles along the way between clients and servers will force you to stick with the basic HTTP request-response cycle, but you still need to provide a way for clients to listen to events, this is where long polling comes into play.

-The idea of long polling is that the client will perform a request, the server will receive it and leave it hanging for some time until an event arrives or the server decides it was a timeout (last time I checked Dropbox was working on a 20 seconds timeout).
-Doing something like this means the only thing your HTTP clients have to do is configuring a really long timeout for the HTTP response so they can just pretend this is a common HTTP connection.
+The idea of long polling is that the client will perform a request, the server will receive it and leave it hanging for some time until an event arrives or the server decides it was a timeout (last time I checked Dropbox was working with a 20 seconds timeout).
+Doing something like this means the only thing your HTTP clients have to do is configure a really long timeout for the HTTP response, so they can just pretend this is a common HTTP connection.
 Proxies and firewalls will also just think this is a slow connection and will leave it be most of the time.

 With the dead simple client, all the complication now needs to lie at the server.

 ## Netty comes to the rescue

 To build an HTTP server that will suspend requests you'd either need something like the Servlet 3.0 API or just use a low level networking framework like [Netty](http://netty.io/), which is what we will use here.
-Our solution is going to be quite simple, clients perform a `GET` request and are suspended, when a `POST` request arrives for that same path, all suspended clients are notified with it's contents with an HTTP response.
+Our solution is going to be quite simple, clients perform a `GET` request and are suspended, when a `POST` request arrives for that same path, all suspended clients are notified with it's contents as their HTTP response.

-The first step here is to build our clients registry, where all clients will be registered when they make a request, let's start with it's skeleton:
+The first step here is to build our client's registry, where all clients will be registered when they make a request, let's start with it's skeleton:

 {% highlight scala %}
 class ClientsRegistry(timeoutInSeconds: Int) {